IU-IPOD-F20/map-projects-team3/README.md

 ## Technologies

 We discussed between making a desktop app or a web application.
-Tradeoffs included things like privacy, platform independence, ease of use, etc. After careful consideration we decided to make a web application, but without a database that is stored in the cloud.
-We realize that the privacy is the main aspect of our product: users do **not** want their data to be seen by anyone except themselves.
+Tradeoffs included things like privacy, platform independence, ease of use, etc. After careful consideration we decided to make a web application with a cloud-stored database.
+We realize that the privacy is the main aspect of our product: users do **not** want their data to be seen by anyone except themselves, so we will implement additional privacy measures.

 To make a web app, it is best to use JavaScript, so we decided to use *React* as our frontend framework to use.
 For the database, we will use Firebase.